DPGAlliance/DPG-Standard/governance.md

 This is work in progress.

-The purpose of this document is to present how the Digital Public Goods Alliance envisions governing a growing community of contributors and stakeholders around the Digital Public Goods Standard.
+The purpose of this document is to present how the Digital Public Goods Alliance envisions engaging a growing community of contributors and stakeholders around the Digital Public Goods Standard.
+Our ambition is to balance responsiveness to feedback, with stability and predictabilty for the standard so that it can be a framework that people can build for and to.

 ## Principles